madelineattableau/TC2019/LODS instructions.md

 1. How to generate fancy looking network graphs in Tableau.
 2. How to return more than one value from External Services (R or Python) into Tableau.

-First we will build a visualization of the network of German airports.
-Move on to the worksheet **R: Network Analysis (Flights)** or **Python: Network Analysis (Flights)**.
+First we will build a visualization of the network of airports related to Las Vegas.
+Move on to the worksheet **R: LAS Flights Origin** or **Python: LAS Flights Origin**.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/kenlund/15517242227/" title="McCarran International Airport, Las Vegas, Nevada"><img src="https://live.staticflickr.com/3939/15517242227_48c9d4c817_k.jpg" width="1024" alt="McCarran International Airport, Las Vegas, Nevada"></a>

 >[!knowledge] Note that the data is already prepared in a usable format.
 For that we require one file with edge information (here how many connections exist between two airports).
 The file also contains the number of flights that have occurred for that Origin to Destination route.
-For Tableau to know how to draw the path the route will take, the route data needs to be duplicated using a self-join and amended a column `[Path Order]`.
+For Tableau to know how to draw the path the route will take, the route data needs to be duplicated using a self-join and amended a column **`[Path Order]`**.
 Have a look at the data source tab for the `2) Flights All Summarized` data source for more details.

-The data was taken from an internal reference datasource at Tableau, but the data seems consistent with flight data shown on [Stat Computing](http://stat-computing.org/dataexpo/2009/the-data.html).
+The data was taken from an internal reference data source at Tableau, but the data seems consistent with flight data shown on [Stat Computing](http://stat-computing.org/dataexpo/2009/the-data.html).

 ===